johnbrussell/gtfs_parser/README.md

  ## stopLocations

  `stopLocations` is a dictionary.
-The keys are stop IDs.
+The keys are the `stop_id`s from the data set.
 The values are `stopLocation` namedtuples where the `lat` attributes are the latitudes of the stops and the `long` attributes are the longitudes of the stops.

  ## Visualization